 Orange Stage Lighting

 The color orange is commonly associated with friendship and comfort.
-A contrast to blue, it means liveliness and companionship of another being.
+In contrast to the blue, it means the liveliness and companionship of another being.
 It is a warmth-filled color that pours energy into the audience.
 Orange stage lighting is, thus, useful for passionate performances.

 Pink Stage Lighting